elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 I believe this is better than the Razzle Berry flavour, but I will have to taste the razzle berry again.
 There isn't exactly any bad points I can think of.
 This does have a slight taste like a gummy bear and it's not overpowering.

 I like this a lot.
 It definitely deserves the #1 spot.

+### Reign Storm Guava Strawberry (9.1 / 10)

+I like this a lot as well.
+And you can have 2x a day.
+They knew what they were doing.

 ### Reign Energy Reignbow Sherbet (9 / 10)